UNINETTSigma2/documentation/code_development/building.md

 use : `export MKL_DEBUG_CPU_TYPE=5`.
 This flag is no longer honoured in the 2020 version of the MKL.
 Without support for this flag the performance is significantly lower, one test showed about 48 Gflops/s.
+For more about MKL performance and AMD see above about "Forcing MKL to use best performing routines".

 At 50 Gflops/s per core the aggregate number is 6.4 Tflops/s quite a
 bit more than what's expected from these nodes.
 This is a nice example